thephez/docs-core/docs/api/remote-procedure-call-quick-reference.md

 * [CoinJoin](../api/remote-procedure-calls-dash.md#coinjoin): controls the CoinJoin process. _Updated in Dash Core 0.12.3_
 * [CoinJoinSalt](../api/remote-procedure-calls-dash.md#coinjoinsalt): controls the CoinJoin salt used in the process.
 It allows you to generate, retrieve, or set the salt. **Added in Dash Core 22.0.0**
-* [GetCoinJoinInfo](../api/remote-procedure-calls-dash.md#getcoinjoininfo): returns an object containing an information about CoinJoin settings and state. _New in Dash Core 0.15.0_
+* [GetCoinJoinInfo](../api/remote-procedure-calls-dash.md#getcoinjoininfo): returns an object containing an information about CoinJoin settings and state. **Updated in Dash Core 22.0.0**
 * [GetGovernanceInfo](../api/remote-procedure-calls-dash.md#getgovernanceinfo): returns an object containing governance parameters. **Updated in Dash Core 20.0.0**
 * [GetSuperblockBudget](../api/remote-procedure-calls-dash.md#getsuperblockbudget): returns the absolute maximum sum of superblock payments allowed.
 * [GObject](../api/remote-procedure-calls-dash.md#gobject): provides a set of commands for managing governance objects and displaying information about them. **Updated in Dash Core 20.0.0**